-The Company funds its day-to-day operations principally from cash flows provided by its sales activities as well as from borrowings under several loan facilities, including bonds.
+The Company funds its day-to-day operations principally from cash flows provided by its sales activities as well as from borrowings under several loans facilities.
 The net cash inflow from operating activities has enabled the Company to proceed with the development of its residential projects and purchasing new plots of lands whilst at the same time maintaining sufficient liquidity for its day-to-day operations.